Risk Factors Dashboard

 Our solutions for the marine market

 Each Navy ship can be thought of as having its own power grid.
 We provide advanced ship protection systems, power management, and power generation systems that are designed to help fleets increase system efficiencies, enhance warfare capabilities, and boost reliability, performance and security.
 Our systems support the Navy’s mission to “electrify the fleet”.
+Our systems allow for the ship to generate a large amount of electrical power and distribute the power through an onboard power system to a propulsion motor by way of a much smaller, lighter, and higher performing HTS cable system, enabling a more advanced, reliable, and secure solution with a smaller footprint.
 Our systems allow for the ship to generate a large amount of electrical power and distribute the power through an in-board power system to a propulsion motor by way of a much smaller, lighter, and higher performing HTS cable system, enabling a more advanced, reliable, and secure solution with a smaller footprint.
 Our solutions include:

 Ship Protection Systems.
 The primary focus of our SPS has been degaussing systems.
+The primary focus of our SPS has been degaussing systems.
 These systems reduce a naval ship’s magnetic signature, making it much more difficult for a mine to detect and damage a ship.
 Traditionally made of heavy copper wire, degaussing is required on all U.S. Navy combat ships.
 Our HTS advanced degaussing system is lightweight, compact, and often outperforms its conventional counterpart.
+Our HTS advanced degaussing system is lightweight, compact, and often outperforms its conventional counterpart.
 This HTS system is estimated to enable 50-80% reduction in total degaussing system weight, offering significant potential for fuel savings or options to add different payloads.
+This HTS system is estimated to enable 50-80% reduction in total degaussing system weight, offering significant potential for fuel savings or options to add different payloads.
 The core components of a degaussing system are transferable to other applications being targeted for ship implementation.
-Our SPS has been designed into the San Antonio class of amphibious assault vessels, which was first delivered in January 2022 to be deployed on the USS Fort Lauderdale.
+Our SPS has been designed into the San Antonio class of amphibious assault vessels, with the first system delivered in January 2022 to be deployed on the USS Fort Lauderdale.
 We are also seeking opportunities to propagate SPS throughout the surface fleet, creating the potential for a relatively long-term revenue stream.
 Additionally, we are developing a deployable mine countermeasure solution to enhance U.S. Navy capability to manage the threat of minefields.

-In Board Power Delivery Systems.
-We are working on expanding HTS technology into the fleet through a variety of applications, including in board power flow and management.
+Onboard Power Delivery Systems.
+We are working on expanding HTS technology into the fleet through a variety of applications, including onboard power flow and management.
 Our HTS power cables enable high density energy transfer at unsurpassed efficiency levels in a compact, lightweight package.

 Power Generation Systems.
 We are also working on expanding HTS technology into the fleet through a variety of applications including power generation and electric propulsion.
+We are also working on expanding HTS technology into the fleet through a variety of applications including power generation and electric propulsion.
+The same HTS technology used in SPS and onboard power delivery systems when applied to rotating machines results in high power generators.
 The same HTS technology used in SPS and in board power delivery systems when applied to rotating machines results in high power density motors and generators.
 This enables dramatically more power to be produced in the same machinery space used for conventional systems, which in turn affords the Navy additional power for high energy density weapons without significant structural changes to the ship.

 Propulsion systems.
 Our development work in power generation systems for the Navy extends to HTS-based electric power propulsion.
+Onboard power delivery systems and power generation systems, when applied to propulsion motors, enable the transition to high power dense electric propulsion systems.
 In board power delivery systems and power generation systems, when applied to high power density motors, enable the transition to electric propulsion.
+This is expected to make new ships more fuel-efficient and allow the Navy to free up space for additional war-fighting capability.
 This is expected to make new ships more fuel-efficient.
-Our technology and systems allow the Navy to free up space for additional war-fighting capability.

 8